kaanaksit/odak/docs/course/geometric_optics.md

 Where $r$ represents the diameter of that sphere, $x_0, y_0, z_0$ defines the center location of that sphere, and $x, y, z$ are points on the surface of a sphere.
-When testing if a point is on a sphere, we use the above equation but insert the point to be tested in the location of $x, y, z$.
+When testing if a point is on a sphere, we use the above equation by inserting the point to be tested as $x, y, z$ into that equation.
 In other words, to find a ray and sphere intersection, we must identify a distance that propagates our rays a certain amount and lends on a point on that sphere, and we can use the above sphere equation for identifying the intersection point of that rays.
+As long the surface equation is well degined, the same strategy can be used for any surfaces.
 In addition, if needed for future purposes (e.g., reflecting or refracting light off the surface of that sphere), we can also calculate the surface normal of that sphere by drawing a line by defining a ray starting from the center of that sphere and propagating towards the intersection point.
+Let us examine, how we can identify intersection points for a set of given rays and a sphere by examining the below function.

-=== ":octicons-file-code-16: `odak.learn.raytracing.intersect_w_triangle`"
+=== ":octicons-file-code-16: `odak.learn.raytracing.intersect_w_sphere`"

-    ::: odak.learn.raytracing.intersect_w_triangle
+    ::: odak.learn.raytracing.intersect_w_sphere

-Text goes here.
+The `odak.learn.raytracing.intersect_w_sphere` function uses an optimizer to identify intersection points for each ray.
+Instead, a function could have accomplished the task with a closed-form solution without iterating over the intersection test, which could have been much faster than the current function.
+If you are curious about how to fix the highlighted issue, you may want to see the challenge provided below.

+??? abstract end "Challenge: Arbitrary surfaces"
+    In light of the given information, we challenge readers to create a new function inside `odak.learn.raytracing` that replaces the current `intersect_w_sphere` function.
+    In addition, the current unit test `test/test_learn_ray_intersect_w_a_sphere.py` has to adopt this new function.
+    `odak.learn.raytracing` submodule also misses functions for supporting arbitrary surfaces.
+    A function and a new unit test are needed to improve the submodule.
+    To add these to `odak,` you can rely on the `pull request` feature on GitHub.

+Let us examine how we can use the provided sphere intersection function with an example provided below.

 === ":octicons-file-code-16: `test_learn_ray_intersect_w_a_sphere.py`"